Rug with Vertical Brushstrokes

 12'11" x 5'3"

-The Rehamna tribes are located in the Bahira plain, which is contained between the Jbilet range, located north of Marrakech, and the Rehamna massif.
-They are distinguished between Arab tribes, who originate from Sudan and inhabit the plain since the 13th/14th century and tribes of Saharan origin.
+The Rehamna tribes inhabit the Bahira plain, nestled between the Jbilet range north of Marrakech and the Rehamna massif.
+These tribes consist of two distinct groups: Arab tribes originating from Sudan, who have inhabited the plain since the 13th/14th century, and tribes of Saharan origin.

-Rehamna rugs are characterised by an additional selvedge wrapping in black wool or goat hair, creating the typical sawtooth indentations we see on the sides.
-Their weavings can be divided in two distinct groups, the qtifa with red/orange open fields and the other, called zarbiya, with the field punctuated by a series of abstract motifs similar to the iconography of the neighbouring Boujad weavings (Korolnik, 1998).
+Rehamna rugs stand out due to their unique features.
+First, they have an additional selvedge wrapping in black wool or goat hair, which creates distinctive sawtooth indentations on the sides.
+Moreover, their weavings fall into two main categories: the qtifa, with red/orange open fields, and the zarbiya, whose field is punctuated by a series of abstract motifs similar to those found in neighboring Boujad weavings (Korolnik, 1998).

 Let's stay in touch.